DJ LeMahieu Player Props: Yankees vs. Orioles

-On Tuesday, DJ LeMahieu (hitting .167 in his past 10 games) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:05 PM ET.
+DJ LeMahieu -- .184 average over his past 10 games -- will be in action for the New York Yankees versus the Baltimore Orioles, with Tyler Wells on the hill, on May 24 at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Reds.
+In his previous game, he went 1-for-5 with an RBI against the Orioles.

 DJ LeMahieu Game Info & Props vs. the Orioles